yegor256/blog/_drafts/_methods.md

 ---

-Here is a simple principle for naming methods in OOP, which I try to follow in my code: it's a _verb_ if it _manipulates_, it's a _noun_ if it _builds_.
+Here is a simple principle for naming methods in OOP, which I'm trying to follow in my code: it's a _verb_ if it _manipulates_, it's a _noun_ if it _builds_.
 That's it.
 Nothing in between.
 Methods like `saveFile()` or `getTitle()` don't fit and must be renamed and refactored.